ROCm/HIP/docs/user_guide/faq.md

 dim3 grid1; x=646881376, y=21975, z=1517277280
 dim3 grid2 = {1,1,1}; x=1, y=1, z=1
 ```
-In which "dim3 grid;" does not imply any initialization, no constructor is called, and dimentional values x,y,z of grid are undefined.
+In which "dim3 grid;" does not imply any initialization, no constructor is called, and dimensional values x,y,z of grid are undefined.
 NOTE: To get the C++ default behavior, C programmers must additionally specify the right-hand side as shown below,
 ```
 dim3 grid = {1,1,1}; // initialized as in C++